GasperKosenina/emoji-app/README.md

 - **Vercel:** ☁️ For effortless deployment and global hosting.
 - **PostgreSQL & CockroachDB:** 🐘🦗 For scalable and reliable data storage.
 - **Prisma ORM:** 🪄 For streamlined interaction with your databases.
+- **Upstash:** 🗄️ For managing user requests and caching data.

 ## Features

 - Post, browse, and search for an endless stream of emojis!
 - Secure user authentication with Clerk for a smooth and trusted experience.

+## Visit the Site

+You can visit the site [here](https://my-nextjs-mucvkfhtu-gaspers-projects.vercel.app/).